mbari-org/pbp-doc/docs/pbp-meta-gen/index.md

 The following command generates JSON files in the `json/iclisten` directory only for files in `s3://pacific-sound-256khz` that include the file string MARS.
 Logs will be stored in the `output` directory, for the specified date range.
 The MARS data is recorded in 10-minute intervals, so there are many files to process.

-This would be a good time to go get a cup of coffee :coffee:
+This would be a good time to go get a cup of coffee :coffee:.
+This will take a while to process since the pacific sound archive has many files.

 ```shell
 pbp-meta-gen --recorder=ICLISTEN \